JramR7/high_tech_test/README.md

 ## Setup
 * To setup this project you need to have installed ruby2.3.5, and run the command 'bundle install'
+* Please be sure that you have the dev lib for the database (sqlite3 dev lib)
 * Run the migrations with the command "rails db:migrate"
 * Run the seeder with the command "rails db:setup"
 * To start the rails server locally, run the command "rails server"